Srhurdirsati/Wavu-/README.md

-# Wavu - The UnderDeshk PCB Lamp
+# Wavu - The UnderDeshk Lamp
 To Bross, This Is A Lamp Made By Rudra Mishra Which is just amazing , it can be operated with gestures - swipe up for brightness , left and right for modes and down for low brightness , Can Be Used Under Your Desk To Lighten Up The Area Under It , This Isnt Very Complex Buttt Good ....
 It Includes m3 Screws For Locking It Under Desk And This Is Also RGB WIth Cool Effects Changed By Modes Button SOOOOO ENJOYYYY!!!!

 # FEATURES